uabrc/uabrc.github.io/docs/data_management/transfer/tutorial/globus_individual_tutorial.md

 The file manager will be your most frequently-visited page when using Globus for data transfers.
 It is central to usage of the Globus Web Application.
 Please take some time to familiarize yourself with its look and feel.
 As you progress in the tutorials, please take time to experiment with transferring data to better understand how the interface works.
 Feel free to return here for guidance.

-From here you can proceed to [How Do I Search for Collections by Name?](#how-do-i-search-for-collections-by-name).
+From here you can proceed to [How Do I Search for Collections by Name?](#how-do-i-search-for-collections-by-name)

 [Return to the top](#globus-tutorials-for-individual-researchers).